apache/whimsy/DEVELOPMENT.md

    command can be used to start the application.

    If you are testing an application that makes changes to LDAP, you will need to enter your ASF password.
-To do so, substiture `rake auth server` for the `rake server` command above.
+To do so, substitute `rake auth server` for the `rake server` command above.
 This will prompt you for your password.
 Should your ASF availid differ from your local user id, set the `USER` environment variable prior to executing this command.